SipofTea/CV/README.md

 ## Else Meijerink

-I am a budding **Full Stack Junior Developer**, starting out my journey at Maker's Academy.
+I am a budding **Full Stack Junior Developer**, starting out my journey at Maker's Academy Developer Bootcamp.
 I'm a puzzle solver, I love to research and fix problems.

 I started out in Biomedical Science, but soon found the lab work was repetitive and not creative enough for me.
 So I switched to Archaeology, but among other things it doesn't help people or fix any problems.
 So I decided to give writing code a try, and it's been really fun to learn and make things.